MicroBooNE and the $\nu_e$ Interpretation of the MiniBooNE Low-Energy Excess

-Nevertheless, several templates that are a good fit to MiniBooNE data cannot be excluded by MicroBooNE.
-In particular, we observe a large density of templates with good fits to MiniBooNE data, $p > 80\%$ ($10\%$), well below the $\Delta \chi^2_{\rm \mu B} = 9$ $(4)$ line.
+Many templates that are a good fit to MiniBooNE data cannot be excluded by MicroBooNE --- we observe a large number of templates with good fits to MiniBooNE data, $p > 80\%$ ($10\%$), well below the $\Delta \chi^2_{\rm \mu B} = 9$ $(4)$ line.
 We thus conclude that, while recent MicroBooNE results indeed constrain the $\nu_e$ interpretation of the MiniBooNE excess in a model-independent way, they do not completely rule it out.
+Because of the correlated systematic uncertainties between MiniBooNE and MicroBooNE, to fully establish the compatibility of these templates, a joint analysis is required.

-\emph{Sterile Neutrino Analysis.---} The analysis above does not rely on any particular particle physics model.
-As an example of a specific physics model that can explain the MBLEE, we now turn to light sterile neutrinos.
-They provide a simple scenario that could lead to $\nu_\mu\to\nu_e$ transitions at short baselines and have been extensively studied in the literature~\cite{Abazajian:2012ys,Gariazzo:2015rra,Diaz:2019fwt,Boser:2019rta,Dasgupta:2021ies}.
+\emph{Sterile Neutrino Analysis.---} The analysis above does not rely on any specific particle physics model.
+As an example of a physics model that can explain the MBLEE, we turn to light sterile neutrinos.
+They provide a simple scenario that could lead to $\nu_\mu\to\nu_e$ transitions at short baselines, and have been extensively studied in the literature~\cite{Abazajian:2012ys,Gariazzo:2015rra,Diaz:2019fwt,Boser:2019rta,Dasgupta:2021ies}.
+Here, we do not rely on the unfolding technique discussed above, as we simulate expected distributions in MiniBooNE with respect to the true neutrino energy.

-To perform analyses including sterile neutrinos, we use Ref.~\cite{Dentler:2018sju} and first calculate, as a function of oscillation parameters, the expected excess spectrum in MiniBooNE.
+To perform analyses including sterile neutrinos, we use~\cite{Dentler:2018sju} and first calculate, as a function of oscillation parameters, the expected MBLEE.
 Using the same procedure discussed above, we map these spectra into the expected excesses in MicroBooNE's Inclusive and CCQE analyses.
-We note that the efficiencies for MiniBooNE and MicroBooNE CCQE analyses decrease at large energies, while in the Inclusive MicroBooNE analysis they stay constant.

-Leveraging the data released coincident with Refs.~\cite{MicroBooNE:2021nxr,MicroBooNE:2021jwr}, we can also account for oscillations of the $\nu_\mu$ and $\nu_e$ CC background expectations~\footnote{More concretely, we use the data releases provided along with Ref.~\cite{MicroBooNE:2021nxr} to determine the expected $\nu_{\mu,e}$ CC fully- and partially-contained spectra as a function of \textit{true} neutrino energy.
-Oscillations are included with respect to true energy, then the distributions are mapped into \textit{reconstructed} neutrino energy (again, using Ref.~\cite{MicroBooNE:2021nxr}) where test statistics are calculated.} in MicroBooNE's analyses to allow for a complete, four-neutrino oscillation analysis.
+Leveraging~\cite{DR_Inclusive,DR_CCQE}, we can also account for oscillations of the $\nu_\mu$ and $\nu_e$ Charged-Current (CC) background expectations in MicroBooNE's analyses to allow for a complete, four-neutrino oscillation analysis~\footnote{More concretely, we use the data releases provided along with~\cite{MicroBooNE:2021nxr,DR_Inclusive} to determine the expected $\nu_{\mu,e}$ CC fully- and partially-contained spectra as a function of \textit{true} neutrino energy.
+Oscillations are included with respect to true energy, then the distributions are mapped into \textit{reconstructed} neutrino energy (again, using~\cite{DR_Inclusive}) where test statistics are calculated.}.